Ben74x/devfolio/content/blog/Containerising Microservice Project - EMART App/index.md

 ssh -i microsvc-key.pem ubuntu@ip   #ip is the copied public ip of the EC2 instance.
 ```
 <br/>
-12. Confirm that docker is installed and ubuntu is added as a user to the docker group with these commands
+12. Confirm that docker is installed and ubuntu is added as a user to the docker group with these commands.
 ```js
 docker --version
 docker-compose --version
 id
 ```
 <br/>
 13. Once everything is in order, we clone the app from github and run the docker-compose file to build it.
 Use the commands below to fetch the app and build it.
-Please note that this might take sometime so be patient
+Please note that this might take sometime so be patient.
 ```js
 git clone https://github.com/Ben74x/emart-app.git
 ls